Looking for the best things to do in Kansas City? We’ve put together a list to help you plan your next trip.

 This building was originally put up in 1914 and the terminal for 12 main lines and 30 subsidiary lines.
 Since then, it has been converted into a #188 million entertainment center.
 Now it’s home to an exhibit on Kansas City’s railroad history, shops, restaurants, Science City – a hands-on children’s science center, movie theater, and Amtrak!

 Take a walk through the 33rd president’s “Summer White House”.
 This National Park unit gives you a glimpse into Harry S. Truman’s life and career.
 You do need to get tickets as they limit the tours to 8 people at a time, so be sure to stop by the visitor’s center since they are first come, first served.

-Map of Things to Do in Kansas City
+Map of the Best Things to Do in Kansas City

 - American Jazz Museum